Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 The **AFINN** lexicon has the largest absolute magnitudes, however, remember that only 1210 out of 6430 total words in the lyrics were given a **AFINN** score.
 This means that the few words that do have scores exaggerate the magnitude of the sentiment scores relative to the other lexicons.

 Keep in mind that the lexicons in the `tidytext` package are not the be all and end all for text/sentiment analysis.
-One can even create their own lexicons through crowd-sourcing (such as Amazon Mechanical-Turk, which is how some of the lexicons shown here were created), from utilizing word lists accrued by your own company throughout the years dealing with customer/employee feedback, etc. The sources are limitless!
+One can even create their own lexicons through crowd-sourcing (such as *Amazon Mechanical-Turk*, which is how some of the lexicons shown here were created), from utilizing word lists accrued by your own company throughout the years dealing with customer/employee feedback, etc. The sources are limitless!

 In the next article we'll look at separating our lyrics into **bi-grams** (two words-per-row; which can then be split up into `word1` and `word2`) and examining how the presence of *negation* words ("not", "never", "can't", "won't", etc.) is causing the lexicons to misclassify sentiments of the lyrics!